makersacademy/rps-challenge/README.md

 $ rerun app.rb
 ```

-Then in your browser, open http://localhost:4567/
+In your browser, open [http://localhost:4567/](http://localhost:4567/)

 You can then follow the examples in these screenshots:

 1. Enter your name

 ![Initial screen](http://i.imgur.com/pxTnz5G.png)

 2. Choose your move

 ![Choice of moves](http://i.imgur.com/UU4laY5.png)

 3. View the result.
-From here you can choose to play again (and choose another move) or start over (as a new player).
+From here you can choose to play again or start over.

 ![Result](http://i.imgur.com/MbiIpvy.png)

 My approach to this challenge